 - Withdraw slowly step by step, children from schools and colleges, aided or controlled by the government

 - Boycott British courts by lawyers and litigants

 - Refusal for recruitment to military and other services in Mesopotamia

 - Boycott the elections to be held for councils as per the reforms of 1919, and

 - Boycott of foreign goods.

-- A nationwide tour was taken up by Mahatma Gandhi and Ali Brothers of Khilafat movement, C R Das, Motilal Nehru, M.R Jayakar, Saifuddin Kitchlew, Vallabhbhai Patel, C. Rajagopalachari, T. Prakasam and Asaf Ali.
-Many left their legal practice and jumped in the full-fledged politics of the Congress.
+- A nationwide tour was taken up by Mahatma Gandhi and Ali Brothers of the Khilafat movement, C R Das, Motilal Nehru, M.R Jayakar, Saifuddin Kitchlew, Vallabhbhai Patel, C. Rajagopalachari, T. Prakasam and Asaf Ali.
+Many left their legal practice and jumped into the full-fledged politics of the Congress.
 Thousands of students left government schools and colleges and joined the movement.

 - The visit of the Prince of Wales in November 1921 was marked with demonstrations, hartals and political meetings marred by scenes of mob violence and police atrocities in Bombay.